abhkpaul/pediatric_appendicitis_labelling/README.md

 - **Reproducible Pipeline**: Modular, configurable, and well-documented codebase

 ## NOTE
-- **The Labelled data would be present inside Test and Train csv files and would be presnent at the last column caled as label_encoded
+- **The Final Labelled data after running program would be present inside Test and Train csv files and would be presnent at the last column caled as label_encoded

 ## Installation